konaraddi/web-riimote/README.md

 # web-riimote

+![GIF of screen recording of the controller interacting with the main display](./main_display_screen_record.gif)

-Turn your smartphone into a 3D controller (think wiimote) with just a web app.
-No need to install mobile or desktop apps. :warning: **This has only been tested on Chrome.** :warning:
+Turn your smartphone into a 3D controller (think Wii remote) with just a web app.
+No need to install mobile or desktop apps. :warning: **Works best on Chrome.** :warning:

 Just visit [web-riimote.herokuapp.com/](https://web-riimote.herokuapp.com/) on a laptop/desktop AND a smartphone.
 Your smartphone will be the controller and your laptop/desktop will be the main display.

-![GIF of screen recording of the controller interacting with the main display](./main_display_screen_record.gif)
+[Here's a video showing this project in action](https://www.youtube.com/watch?v=O2r1-lR6Xq8).

-In the screen recording above, the user is pointing and wavering around a smartphone to move the cursor.
+In the gif recording at the top of this README, the user is pointing and wavering around a smartphone to move the cursor.
 Tilting the smartphone rotates the steering wheel.
 The smartphone is connected to the display (shown above) using sockets.

 ## Getting Started